DaMexicanJustice/k6/casting.md

 ![image](http://i66.tinypic.com/14o68lg.png)

 ### Handling null
 The ? character indicates nullables.
-Note that non-nullable types cannot be casted and will raise an example.
+Note that non-nullable types cannot be casted and will raise an exception.
-If y was null in the above example an exception would be thrown.
-To mimic Java semantics all we have to do is declare nullables as such:
+If y was null in the below example an exception would be thrown without nullables.
+To mimic Java semantics all we have to do is declare nullables using '?' as such:

 `val x: String? = y as?
 String`